Test cricket won't die in my life, but who will play it?: Ian Chappell - ExBulletin

 Chappell also spoke about the matter of Chris Lynn seeking a Certificate of No Objection (NOC) from Cricket Australia to play in the UAE’s ILT20.

-Lynn has registered himself as a squad in the ILT20 but needs a No Objection Certificate (NOC) from CA to play in the league, something he may not get as the Australian cricket board also runs the Big Bash League at the same time.
+Lynn has registered himself as a marquee player in the ILT20 but requires a No Objection Certificate (NOC) from CA to play in the league, something he may not get as the Australian cricket board also runs the Big Bash League at the same time.

 “It has to be a trade restriction.
 You don’t sign him, but you don’t let him play either,” Chappell said.